 Naturally, the ingredients used to make any cat food will determine the overall quality of that food.
 High-quality ingredients make for healthier food, while low-quality ingredients can hamper your cat’s health.
 We prefer to see whole-food ingredients whenever possible; particularly of the animal-based variety.
 Keep in mind, cats are obligate carnivores.
 In the wild, you won’t find cats eating plant matter.
 They get all of the nutrients they need from eating other animals, and your cat’s food should reflect that as much as possible.
 Look for ingredient lists that are packed with premium options and devoid of low-quality fillers and carbohydrates.

-- You might also like: 10 Best Cat Food Bowls in 2021 – Reviews & Top Picks
+- You might also like: 10 Best Cat Food Bowls – Reviews & Top Picks

 Aside from the ingredients, the nutrition label is your second primary source of information regarding any cat food.
 On this label, you can see how much of each important nutrient the food contains.
 Protein is one of the most important nutrients here, and we prefer blends that offer higher concentrations of protein.
 You also want to ensure that essential nutrients such as fatty acids and taurine are present in ample amounts.

-Obviously, wet cat foods need moisture to remain wet.
-But the moisture content of different foods varies drastically, with some blends containing up to 7% more water than others.
+Wet cat foods need moisture to remain wet.
+However, the moisture content of different foods varies drastically, with some blends containing up to 7% more water than others.
 Some of our favorite blends use broth instead of water.
 It’s easy to tell which is used by checking the ingredient list.
-Broth will provide extra nutrients that are not found in plain water.
+The broth will provide extra nutrients that are not found in plain water.
 Still, we want to get more food for our money, which is why we prefer wet cat foods with moisture levels of 80% or lower.

 We don’t recommend picking cat food based entirely on price, but it should certainly be a factor.
 Some cat foods are outrageously pricey while others seem ridiculously cheap.
 Often, the products at either end of the spectrum are disproportionately priced.
 You can find some excellent-quality wet cat foods at reasonable prices, so don’t feel like you have to spend a fortune to provide your feline with adequate nutrition.
 Narrow down your choices based on what each food offers first.
 Then, compare their prices, taking serving size into account, so you can determine which of them is the best value.

 Cat foods are almost as diverse as the felines they feed, which is why we recommended three options in our reviews.
-Tiki Cat offers our favorite food overall, with limited ingredients, low moisture, ample protein, and more taurine than competitors.
+Smalls Human Grade Fresh Chicken offers our favorite wet food overall, with limited ingredients, low moisture, ample protein, and more taurine than competitors.
 For a cheaper alternative, 9 Lives makes affordable wet cat foods that contain multiple animal-based protein sources with added vitamins and minerals.
-Fussie Cat is a premium alternative with sufficient protein and other nutrients, top-quality animal-based ingredients, and just 0.5% carbohydrates.

 Featured Image Credit: Viktor Lugovskoy, Shutterstock